 Overview

-Experience the unique festival of Punakha Drubchen & Tshechu, a ‘serda’ procession that enacts the war against Tibet in the 17th century and illustrates through dancing, costume and music how the local Bhutanese militia forced them to withdraw.
-Punakha Tsechu is held on the fourth day right after the popular Punakha Drubchen.
+Experience the unique festival of Punakha Drubchen & Tshechu, a ‘serda’ procession that enacts the war against Tibet in the 17th century and illustrates through dancing, costume, and music how the local Bhutanese militia forced them to withdraw.
+Punakha Tshechu is held on the fourth day right after the popular Punakha Dubchen.
+Festivals are one of the best ways to discover the rich cultural heritage of Bhutan.
 This tour gives you a real appreciation of both the Buddhist faith and the Bhutanese way of life.

 Itinerary

 After breakfast, we travel (71-km) about 3 hours to Punakha, once the winter capital of Bhutan until 1955.
-It is situated in western Bhutan with a warm and temperate climate, bordered by Gasa to the north, Thimphu to the west and Wangdue Phodrang to the east and south, and also a popular tourist destination.
+It is situated in western Bhutan with a warm and temperate climate, bordered by Gasa to the north, Thimphu to the west and Wangdue Phodrang to the east and south.
 Stop off at Druk Wangyal Chortens (108 Stupas) before crossing over Dochula Pass (3,050m).
 On a clear day, you can enjoy panoramic views of the snow-capped Himalayan peaks, including Bhutan’s highest mountain (Mt.
 Gangkar Puensum at 7,564m).
 Continue our scenic journey (52-km) to Punakha and Wangdue Phodrang Valley.
 Arriving in Punakha (1,350m), visit the fertility Chimi Lhakhang (temple) en route, nestled on a round hillock near a village called Sopsokha, built in 1499 by Saint Drukpa Kunley (known as the Divine Madman).
-The temple is about 10-km from Punakha Dzong and takes 20-minutes walk through agriculture fields.
+The temple is about 10-km from Punakha Dzong and takes 20-minute walk through agriculture fields.
 Legend has it that the childless couples wishing to have a baby from across Bhutan and occasionally from overseas are blessed with a child after visiting this mysterious temple.
-We also visit the Punakha Dzong, which is strategically located at the confluence of the Phochhu (male) and Mochhu (female) Rivers.
-Shabdrung Ngawang Namgyal (founder of Bhutan) built the dzong in 1637.
+Evening is at leisure where you’ll have some time to stroll along the streets of a small Punakha town.
 Overnight in Punakha.

 Today attend the Punakha Drubchen/Tshechu festival for a full day.
 It is the unique event with a “serda” procession that re-enacts the war against Tibetan in the 17th century.
 This festival is dedicated to Yeshey Gempo (Mahakala) or Palden Lhamo, the two main protective deities of Drukpas (the people of Bhutan).
-The religious masked dances in the form of animals, fearsome deities, skulls or just simple human beings are performed during the festival wearing spectacular costumes made of yellow silk or rich brocade, often decorated with ornaments of carved bone.
-Punakha Tsechu is held on the fourth day right after the popular Punakha Dubchen..
+The religious masked dances in the form of animals, fearsome deities, skulls, or just simple human beings are performed during the festival wearing spectacular costumes made of yellow silk or rich brocade, often decorated with ornaments of carved bone.
+Punakha Tsechu is held on the fourth day right after the popular Punakha Dubchen.
+If you are feeling energetic, why not take a walk to Bhutan’s longest suspension bridge built over the Phochhu River?
 Overnight in Punakha.

-This morning, our journey covers (78-km) over 2 hours of driving into the countryside of Phobjikha (2,900m), and takes us past the Wangdue Phodrang Dzong overlooking the convergence of the Dangchhu and Punatsangchhu Rivers.
-Zhabdrung Ngawang Namgyal (founder of Bhutan) constructed the dzong in 1638, resembling that of a sleeping elephant.
-The fortress was gutted by fire in 2012 and is under reconstruction.
-Phobjikha Valley is a must visit for nature enthusiasts and is also well-known for the winter home to the rare Black-Necked Cranes that migrate from the Tibetan plateau from late October to mid-March.
+After breakfast, our return journey takes us to Phobjikha Valley via Trongsa (about 4-5 hrs), home to the rare, Black-Necked Cranes that migrate from the Tibetan plateau from late October to mid-March.
 Take the opportunity to visit the 17th century picturesque Gangtey Gonpa (monastery) on the hillock with amazing views of the valley.
-This monastery is the only Nyingmapa School of Buddhism taught here in western Bhutan.
+The monastery is the only Nyingmapa School of Buddhism taught here in western Bhutan.
 Afternoon is set aside for a short and gentle nature hike (4-km) about 2 hours.
 The best way to soak up this magnificent valley is to head downhill from the start point (nearby the monastery) to Semchubara village.
-This trail takes you through beautiful forests, flower meadows and into vast plains of Phobjikha Valley, ideal for spotting some birds, grazing cows, farmhouses, people and the local life.
+This trail takes you through beautiful forests, flower meadows and into vast plains of Phobjikha Valley, ideal for spotting some birds, grazing cows, farmhouses, people, and the local life.
 After passing a chorten and Khewa Lhakhang through gentle grassy slopes carpeted with purple primluas, your hike ends at the local community school.
 Overnight in Phobjikha.

 Regular Season – Land Only (Prices in USD Per Person)